corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/vault-queries.md

 Provide the name of the query (in this case `DUMMY_CUSTOM_QUERY`) and the return type.
 Since the result set is collected into an integer in the complex query example, use `Int` (or `Integer` in Java).

-Before executing define the following:
+Before executing, define the following:

 * Which index the result set should start (`setOffset`), default 0.
 * How many results should the query return (`setLimit`), default Int.MAX (2,147,483,647).